dwgrossberg/library/README.md

 # library
-A simple library app built to practice working with object constructors and prototypal inheritance
+A simple library app built to practice working with object constructors, prototypal inheritance, and local storage